criecm/ansible-roles/criecm.zfs/README.md

   * [`zfs_sync_vol`](https://github.com/criecm/savscript/raw/master/lib/zfs_sync_vol) script for replication
     if not installed, the role will download it to /root/zfs_sync_vol on backup machine(s) (the role may be easily adapted to use another tool)

+## restauration
+  - delete any share mountpoint to restore them
+  - add `-e restore=1` to import from backup host
+  - play again without `restore` to install sync

 Example Playbook
 ----------------